GianmarcoDonnesi/InteractiveComputerGraphics-Portfolio/README.md

 ## Technologies Used

-Throughout these projects, we have utilized various graphics programming libraries and tools, like:
+Throughout these projects, we have used various graphics programming libraries and tools, like:

 - WebGL
 - Three.js